minaxijoshi3101/spring-boot-counter-app/README.md

 * **Authentication**.
 *How to ensure that only authorised users can submit and retrieve data?*<br/><br/>
 An authentication and authorization mechanism is used.
 Basic authentication or cookie-based session mechanism can be used basically.
 But, in a distributed systems Oauth and JWT can be used.
+<br/><br/>
+* **Coding**.<br/><br/>
+ Model and DTO Objects should be separated and Mapper can be used to convert objects.
+Some codes in Repository layer can be moved to service layer so as to make repository layer more generic.
+ There are other improvements in the code as marked as TODO